Venkat7123/Mystos-Cardano-IBW-Hackathon/README.md

 3. Ratings affect trust recommendations in the AI assistant

 ⚙️ 6.
 Settings Menu
-1.Accessible from the top-left menu:
+(Accessible from the top-left menu)
   - Profile
   - Settings
   - Change Theme